Describes the job role that an apprentice will be doing and the skills required of them by the healthcare sector.

 - training organisations working with employers to make the apprenticeships available

-This standard is not yet ready to use.
+This standard is ready to use.

 Under our reforms, employer-designed standards will replace frameworks, and will be clear and concise.
 From 2017 to 2018 as many apprenticeship starts as possible will be on the new standards.